avcoder/comp2105-week03/presentationNotes.md

 # scale

 - in 2D, you'll be using 1 of these 4 possibilities
-- So code along, click codepen link and let's try it out
+- So code along, click codepen link, FORK it, and let's try it out
 - 1st example: you tell me does this scale x? y? both?
 - 2nd example: if you want to specify x
 - What do you anticipate this would look like?
 This should stretch but height should remain same.